BhavishyaPuttagunta/BhavishyaPuttagunta/README.md

 - Developed a security tool to check and validate existing DNS Records for DMARC, DKIM and SPF Records.
 - Implemented a user-friendly DNS Records Generation tool utilizing the Cryptography library in Python.
 - Deployed the application using AWS Lambda to a domain owned by Princeton IT Services.

-**Bussiness Analyst:Imbuesys Inc**
-*May 2023 - May 2024*
-- Designed and maintained advanced SQL data models and optimized queries, reducing query execution time by 40% and improving system performance.
-- Built and deployed interactive dashboards using Power BI and Tableau to track real-time stock data and trends, increasing reporting efficiency by 50%.Led end-to-end data projects, from initial requirement gathering to production deployment, ensuring on-time delivery  within resource constraints.
-- Processed high-volume streaming data (1,000+ events/sec) using Azure Event Hubs, Stream Analytics, and Databricks (PySpark), boosting data processing efficiency by 70%.
-- Collaborated cross-functionally with product and operations teams to interpret and communicate technical insights to non-technical stakeholders, influencing key strategic decisions.
-- Developed automation scripts in Python to streamline manual workflows, cutting processing efforts by 50% and improving overall data accuracy.Leveraged cloud technologies such as AWS Lambda, Azure Data Factory, and Databricks autoscaling clusters to ensure scalable, cost-efficient solutions—reducing cloud spend by 30%.
-- Collaborated with operational stakeholders to gather requirements and define KPIs tailored to insurance claims and business processes.
-- Applied statistical and ROI analysis to evaluate technology impact on claims cycle reduction, driving process improvement initiatives.
-- Built interactive Power BI dashboards to measure performance and productivity metrics in support teams.
-- Supported UAT and data testing efforts by validating field-level data flows, identifying mismatches and ensuring data integrity.
-- Developed training material and documentation to foster data literacy across the organization.
-- Led monthly business review presentations to showcase analytics insights and align strategies with leadership objectives.
-- Designed and maintained data mapping documentation to ensure clarity and traceability across systems.

 **Graduate Student Assistant- Arizona State University**
 *Jan 2023 – May 2023*